evanrinehart/braided-monoidal-combinators/README.md

 `E` (event) ports expect an event source on the source side and an event handler on the destination side.  `V` (view) ports expect a queryable resource on the source side and a querying process on the destination.
-Haskell functions can be promoted to the level of event or view transformer using `dmap`.
+Haskell functions can be promoted to the level of event or view transformer using `emap` or `vmap` respectively.

 The two main ways to combine diagrams is through composition `(>>>)` and through concatenation `(<>)`.
 Composed diagrams must have compatible source